Tua Tagovailoa: 2019 season

 Tagovailoa began his junior season at the Chick-fil-A Kickoff Game with a victory against Duke in Atlanta.
 He finished 26-of-31 with 336 passing yards and four touchdowns before sitting out the fourth quarter.
 The second game of the season was a home opener victory against New Mexico State.
 Tagovailoa finished that game 16-of-24 with 227 passing yards and four total touchdowns before sitting out the fourth quarter.
 In his third game of the season, a victory against South Carolina, Tagovailoa finished 28-of-36 with 444 passing yards and five touchdowns.
 In the Tide's 49–7 victory against Southern Miss, Tagovailoa finished 17-of-21 with 293 passing yards and five touchdowns.
 In the Tide's fifth game, a victory against Ole Miss, Tagovailoa finished 26-of-36 with 418 passing yards and seven total touchdowns.
 In the Tide's 47–28 victory against Texas A&M, Tagovailoa finished 21-of-34 with 293 passing yards, four touchdowns, and one interception.

 Tagovailoa left the Tide's seventh game against Tennessee early in the second quarter after suffering a high ankle sprain.
 He underwent surgery to repair the ankle the following day, and did not play in the next game against Arkansas (a 48–7 victory led by quarterback Mac Jones).
 Tagovailoa returned three weeks post-surgery to play in the 46–41 loss to top-ranked LSU.
 Despite some struggles (a fumble and INT) in the first half of that game, Tagovailoa rebounded after halftime to finish 21-of-40 with 413 passing yards, four touchdowns, and one interception.

-In the Tide's matchup against Mississippi State, Tagovailoa led the team to a 35–7 lead (14-of-18, 256 passing yards, two touchdowns) before leaving the game after a sack that saw his knee driven into the ground, causing his hip to dislocate and fracturing the posterior wall, as well as suffering a broken nose and concussion.
+In the Tide's matchup against Mississippi State, Tagovailoa led the team to a 35–7 lead (14-of-18, 256 passing yards, two touchdowns) before leaving the game after a sack that saw his knee driven into the ground, causing his hip to dislocate and fracturing the posterior wall of his acetabulum, as well as suffering a broken nose and concussion.
 He was carted off the field and flown to a Birmingham hospital before undergoing surgery in Houston two days later.

-In January 2020, Tagovailoa announced that he would forgo his senior year and enter the 2020 NFL Draft.
+In January 2020, Tagovailoa announced that he would forgo his senior year and enter the 2020 NFL draft.
 Tagovailoa finished his collegiate career as holder of numerous Alabama football records, as well as notable NCAA career records, including: passing yards per attempt (10.9), adjusted passing yards per attempt (12.7), passing efficiency rating (199.4), and total yards per play (9.8).
 He graduated with a bachelor's degree in communication studies in August 2020.